27th GST Council Meeting

 Now, in the 27th GST Council Meeting, the Government has decided to simplify GST return filing as follows and make it one return for each month.

 One Monthly Return

-All persons registered under GST, excluding a few exceptions like composition dealer will only have to file one monthly return soon after implementation of new system proposed below.
-Until then the current filing of GSTR 3B and GSTR 1 return will continue as per schedule.
+All persons registered under GST, excluding a few exceptions like composition dealers, will only have to file one monthly return soon after the implementation of the new system proposed below.
+Until then, the current filing of GSTR 3B and GSTR 1 return will continue as per schedule.